 Introduction and Definition

-Since the beginning of recorded history, philosophers, political leaders, religious thinkers, physicians and dramatists all have expressed interest in the different kinds of personalities we encounter in our social worlds.
+Since the beginning of recorded history, philosophers, politicians, religious leaders, physicians and dramatists all have expressed interest in the different kinds of personalities we encounter in our social worlds.
 A few of those thinkers also have expressed interest in how we understand our inner mental lives.
-Modern psychologists took up the understanding of other people and of ourselves as well, conducting empirical research into the different kinds of people we perceive, on the one hand, and into self-knowledge, on the other.
+Modern psychologists took up the understanding of other people and of ourselves as well, conducting empirical research into the different kinds of people we perceive and into self-knowledge.

 The theory of personal intelligence draws together contemporary research on self-knowledge and perceiving others, and synthesizes it in the idea that there exists an intelligence we all possess for reasoning about human personality–our own, and the personalities of others.
 (The theory was introduced in a 2008 academic journal article and has been further developed since).